ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 The resulted binary still contains some necessary information about types and full information about all exported methods (with names).
 This information is need for checking assignability at runtime, mainly when you assign one value stored in the interface variable to any other variable.

-We can also remove type and field names from imported packages by recompile them all:
+We can also remove type and field names from imported packages by recompiling them all:

 ```
 $ cd $HOME/emgo